Konzepte-moderner-Softwareentwicklung/Frontend/README.md

 ![wireframe](docs/wireframes.png)

 # Contributing
-Pull requests are welcome, but need to be reviewed by one of the core team members.
+Pull requests are welcome, but need to be reviewed by one of the core team members, after the DoD are met.
+If thats not the case a core member will point out what is missing.

+## Definition of Done(DoD) – Requirements for New Contributions

+All new contributions must meet the following criteria:

+1. **Thorough Testing**
+   - Test all changes extensively before committing.

+2. **Code Clarity**
+   - Add comments where the code is not self-explanatory.

+3. **Error Logging**
+   - Ensure that errors are properly logged to support easier debugging.

+4. **Test Coverage**
+   - Write new tests for your code, or update existing ones as needed.

+5. **Pipeline Stability**
+   - The CI/CD pipeline must run without errors.